briancappello/sqlalchemy-unchained/README.md

 class Foo(db.Model):
     class Meta:
         polymorphic = True
-        polymorphic_on: str = 'discriminator'  # the name of the column to use
+        polymorphic_on: str = 'discriminator'  # column name to store polymorphic_identity in
-        polymorphic_identity: str = 'models.Foo'  # the unique identifier to use for this model
+        polymorphic_identity: str = 'models.Foo'  # unique identifier to use for this model

 class Bar(Foo):